jagjeevan96/jagjeevan96.github.io/README.md

 ## Computer Vision with fastai
 [Notebook](https://github.com/jagjeevan96/jagjeevan96.github.io/blob/main/notebooks/image-classifier.ipynb)
-- Built an image classify to classify if an image was either a cucumber or zucchini
+- Built an image classifier to classify if an image was either a cucumber or zucchini
 - Model had a large validation loss with the `resnet18` architecture and a somewhat high error rate but was still able to correctly identify a cucumber with very high probability
 - With the `resnet152` architecture, the training loss and error rate were lower than with `resnet18`, however, the model was severely overfitting with 10 epochs as the validation loss began to increase with training